A boy and caretaker reading together

 After identifying the benefits of reading together as a family, carve out the time for it.

 However, it’s important to cut yourself some slack.
-Parents are wearing many extra hats right now and sometimes, there’s just no time for a leisurely reading session.
-Even children are dealing with unforeseen difficulties, including increased online coursework, teaching themselves, accepting parents as substitute teachers, dealing with reduced social interaction with peers and altered or completely absent extracurricular activities.
+Parents wear many extra hats, and sometimes there’s just no time for a leisurely reading session.

 Now that you have identified the benefits of reading together and have found 20-minute slots to make it happen, you need to consider the reading environment.
 Do you have a spot in the house where you could create a reading corner?
 Do you have extra pillows and cushions you could quickly pull off the couch and lay across the floor?
 Creating a comfortable and special environment makes reading together more appealing and exciting for everyone in the family.